Character Counts, But Faith Comes First

 It's not that I'm against character.
 I'm all for it.
 Ever since I was saved I have asked God to reveal any wicked way in me.
 I strive for the best character.
 Character is based on the morality of God and reason and practice.
 It's essential to civilization.
 I'm all for it.

-There's a signifignant block of us church folks of all brands who still look at the bible as a Sunday school "character counts" essay in which only such characters get into print.
+There's a signifignant block of us church folks of all brands (and non church folks too) who still look at the bible as a Sunday school "character counts" essay in which only such characters get into print.
 This would be the Sunday School-Readers Digest Annotated Good Characters Version [sic] ("SSRDAGCV").

 But the actual Bible is not primarily a collection of stories about folks with the all time best character, but those with the best all time faith (Hebrews 11).
 What a different world this would be if religion caught this reality and lived by it.

 Abraham jumped at the chance to make Ismael with his servant girl.
 He was also ready to pawn off his wife to save his own skin.
 Jacob stole his brother's blessing.
 Moses killed an Egyptian in a fit of rage.
-David slept with another man's wife, and then had the same guy killed.
+David slept with another man's wife, and then sent him off to war to be killed.
 Paul personally acquiesced to, and perhaps spearheaded, Stephen's assasination.
-Rahab sold her body for money, but was listed in the heritage of Christ!
+Rahab sold her body for money, but when asked to faithfully hide the Israelite spies she gained the heritage of Christ!
 God put these folks in the bible not primarily for their character example, but for their faith example.

 Now not all folks who lean toward "character first" religion are self rightous or slavishly pre-destinarian (ie once saved always saved, even if you still do bad stuff!), but it seems a bigger risk for those who lean that way than for us faith first-Holy Ghost filled, depend-on-God-always-folks.

 We all know the story of Daniel in the lion's den.
 He wouldn't bow to Nebuchadnezzar's pagan dictates.
 Why?
 Because he had a better character, and a higher sense of morality?
 Probably did, and it helped, but that's not half the story.
-The motivation and strength of his choices didn't begin with himself and his character, with the bootstraps of his moral grit, but with his formation in the faith, with his faith relationship with his living God, and what God had revealed, and the strength he gained from faith, which formed his character.
+The motivation and strength of his choices didn't begin with himself and his character, with the bootstraps of his moral grit, but with his formation in the faith, with his faith relationship with his living God, and what God had revealed, and the strength he gained from all that and from his prophetic faith, which formed his character.

 The matter of who we rely on- ourself or God- is not a small matter.
 It will determine our personal salvation, and the salvation of nations, tribes, and sects.
 We'll make it through judgement not relying on our character, or the character of our sect, or our nation, but on God, on our faith.